A Reinforcement Learning Environment for Automatic Code Optimization in the MLIR Compiler: Experiments and Results

+We train the agent for 10,000 steps (each step includes trajectory collection and 4 PPO update epochs).
+Training takes approximately 5 days and 7 hours on \NbNodes{} CPU nodes (node characteristics described above).

-We set the maximum number of loops \(N\) to 7, limited the number of tile sizes \(M\) to 5 (including a tile size of zero for no tiling), the maximum number of dimensions \(D\) to 4, and specified the maximum schedule length \(\tau\) to 7.
+We set the maximum number of loop levels in a loop nest to \(12\), the number of tile sizes to \(8\) (including zero to represent no tiling), the maximum number of arrays accessed in each loop nest to \(14\), the maximum rank of array accesses to \(12\), and the maximum schedule length to \(5\).

-For the training of the RL agent, we use Proximal Policy Optimization \cite{ppo} with a learning rate of 0.001 and a clip range of 0.2 to ensure stable policy updates.
-The discount factor (\(\gamma\)) was set to 0.99 to emphasize long-term rewards, while the Generalized Advantage Estimation \cite{gae} lambda (\(\lambda\)) was 0.95 to balance bias and variance in advantage estimation.
-We collected batches with a size of 64 and performed 4 epochs of updates per batch.
-Additionally, the number of iterations for batch collection and PPO updates was set to 1000.
-We also set the value loss coefficient to 0.5 and the entropy coefficient to 0.01.
-We also use the "Final reward" method for faster experiments and the Hierarchical Action Space for more efficient exploration of the space of transformations.
+The RL agent is trained using Proximal Policy Optimization (PPO) \cite{ppo} with a learning rate of 0.001 and a clip range of 0.2 to ensure stable policy updates.
+We set the discount factor to \(\gamma=1.0\) because rewards are delayed until the end of the trajectory, avoiding excessive discounting for long codes.
+The GAE parameter was set to \(\lambda=0.95\) to balance bias and variance in advantage estimation.
+Each trajectory corresponds to the full transformation sequence of all operations in a code sample.
+We collect trajectories from 64 code samples at a time, split the data into mini-batches of size 32, and perform 4 PPO update epochs.
+The value loss coefficient is set to 0.5 and the entropy coefficient to 0.01.